CapVairab/Translator/README.md

 # Translator
-The soucre code is available in the trailbackground
+The soucre code is available in the trailbackground.py file